2022 Community Internship Dates:

 Who participates?

-Interns: Invitations are extended to lawmakers, business/community leaders and other professionals who affect or carry out policy with an impact on the practice of medicine or delivery of health care.
-If you are interested in serving as an intern, or would like to suggest someone to serve as an intern, please contact Laura Polak.
+COMMUNITY INTERNS: Invitations are extended to lawmakers, business/community leaders and other professionals who affect or carry out policy with an impact on the practice of medicine or delivery of health care.
+If you are interested in serving as an intern, or would like to suggest someone to serve as an intern, please contact Laura Polak

-Physicians: MOMS physician members participate on a volunteer basis to serve as preceptors and be shadowed by the community interns.
+PHYSICIANS: MOMS physician members participate on a volunteer basis to serve as preceptors and be shadowed by the community interns.
 Physicians interested in participating, please complete the registration form below.
+We will reach out to you when shadowing experiences need to be scheduled.

 Time commitment

-Interns and physicians have the option of selecting a single shadowing experience or up to four experiences over a four day period based upon their availability.
+Interns and physicians have the option of selecting a single shadowing experience or multiple based upon his or her availability.
 We request 2-3 hours of availability for each shadowing opportunity.